heinrich5991/libtw2/doc/map_datafile.md

 **Data item indices**  point to a data item in the `datafile.data` section of the datafile.
 They will be prefixed with `&`.
-**Optional data item index** on the other hand might also equal `-1`, meaning no data item is used.
+**Optional indices** are either an index or `-1`, meaning that this field is not used.
-They will be prefixed with `opt &`
+They will be prefixed with `opt`

+**Indices that point to an item of another item type will be prefixed with `*`.**
+ For example `*image` means that the field points to an image item.
+ `*color_envelope` would mean that the field points to the envelope item with that index, which should be a color envelope.

 **CString** is a null terminated string.